 Within the scope of the Günışığı Project, Türk Telekom’s R&D unit designed the Günışığı Games, the first and only smartphone application developed specifically to support the education of children with low vision.
 Designed to help children with low vision to improve their functional visual skills and hand-eye coordination, the Daylight Games is an application which can also be used by the elderly with weakened vision.

 The pictures drawn by the children included in the project were converted into holiday greeting cards by Türk Telekom.
 Thus, what these children, who were considered to be totally impaired visually, can and will be able to do was shared with everyone through their own success stories.

 Social impact of Günışığı Project measured in accordance with international standards

-The measurements made using the SROI method revealed the benefits of the project for the society and its impact on parents clearly in figures, and proved that the value of the project’s social benefits was almost triple the investment amount.
+The measurements made using the SROI method revealed the benefits of the project for the society and its impact on parents clearly in figures.
+It is proved that the value of the project’s social benefits almost tripled the investment amount.

-According to the measurements made on children who participated in Günışığı Project,
+According to the measurements made on children who participated in Günışığı project;

-- their literacy skills improved by 15%,
+- their literacy skills increased by 15%,

 - their ability to act independently and self-care skills improved by 10%.

 With regard to the families of these children,